LeadingEdgeForum/faciliator-pack/WorkshopBuildingBlock-NewYearsEveParty.md

 ## Executive Summary

 The page below contains description, facilitator's guide and resources associated with a 'New Year's Eve Party' exercise, which is supposed to help workshop participants to gain confidence in their mapping knowledge and prepare a map in a business-neutral environment.
+This building block is auxiliary - it must be followed by mapping a business challenge to get something tangible.

 **Licence:** CC-BY-SA